 Why I Need to Remember Passover Each Year

-God’s law says that we should remember passover each year, personally and with our children (see Exodus 12 and Leviticus 23:4-8).
+God’s law says that we should remember Passover each year, personally and with our children (see Exodus 12 and Leviticus 23:4-8).
 But why should I, a Christian in the 21st century, worry about a law given to Israelites thousands of years ago?

-First, Jesus celebrated Passover with his disciples the night before He gave His blood as their Passover lamb.
+1. Yeshua remembered Passover with his disciples the night before He gave His blood as their Passover lamb.

-…While they were eating, Jesus took bread, gave thanks and broke it, and gave it to his disciples, saying, ‘Take and eat; this is my body.’
+…While they were eating, Yeshua took bread, gave thanks and broke it, and gave it to his disciples, saying, ‘Take and eat; this is my body.’
 Then he took the cup, gave thanks and offered it to them, saying, ‘Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins'” (Matthew 26:17, 26-28).

 He was the Lamb of God, sent from the Father because of His great love for us.

 “It was just before the Passover Feast.
-Jesus knew that the time had come for him to leave this world and go to the Father.
+Yeshua knew that the time had come for him to leave this world and go to the Father.
 Having loved his own who were in the world, he now showed them the full extent of his love” (John 13:1).

 “This is my body given for you; do this in remembrance of me” (Luke 22:19).

-Secondly, each time we partake of Passover, we have an opportunity to share God’s message of redemption with others.
+2. Each time we partake of Passover, we have an opportunity to share God’s message of redemption with others.

 “For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes” (1 Corinthians 11:26).